guettli/programming-guidelines/README.rst

 is the part of the configuration management.
 Setting up the environment and executing code in this environment are two distinct parts.
 If your software runs, the environment does already exist.
 Code creating directories if they do not exist yet, should be cut into two parts.
 One is creating the environment and the second is the daily executing.
 These two distinct parts should be seperated.

-How to create directories?
+How to create directories if I should not do it with my software?
 With automated configuration management (Ansible, Chef, ...) or during installation (RPM/DPKG)

 Exception: You create a temporary directory which is only needed for some seconds.
 But since switching from subprocess/shell calling to using libraries (see "Avoid calling command line tools") temporary files get used much less.
 More and more gets done in memory.